Ballinhassig

-Ballinhassig is a village in County Cork, Ireland, 10 km south of Cork city just off the N71 Bandon road and near the source of the River Owenabue (Abhainn Bui, meaning "Yellow River").
+Ballinhassig is a village in County Cork, Ireland.
+It is 11 km south of the centre of Cork city just off the N71 Bandon road, and near the source of the River Owenabue (Abhainn Bui, meaning "Yellow River").

 Traditionally an agricultural area, Ballinhassig has seen some growth as a commuter area, being close to Cork city.
 This growth saw the construction of new houses during the Irish construction boom of the early 21st century.

 History

 There are a number of prehistoric ringforts around Ballinhassig.

 Mountjoy, the Lord Deputy of Ireland, camped locally with his army of 4,000 troops on the night before the Battle of Kinsale in 1601.

 On 30 June 1845, 11 people (10 men and 1 woman) were reportedly killed by the Royal Irish Constabulary during a riot in the village.